mlswg/mls-protocol/draft-ietf-mls-protocol.md

 For an X.509 credential, each entry in the chain represents a single DER-encoded X.509 certificate.
-The chain is ordered such that the first entry (chain[0]) is the end-entity certificate and each subsequent certificate in the chain SHOULD be the issuer of the previous certificate.
+The chain is ordered such that the first entry (chain[0]) is the end-entity certificate.
 The public key encoded in the `subjectPublicKeyInfo` of the end-entity certificate MUST be identical to the `signature_key` in the LeafNode containing this credential.
 A chain MAY omit any non-leaf certificates that supported peers are known to already possess.